finsberg/henrikfinsberg.com/content/code/_index.md

 ---
 During my time as a PhD student and a reasearch engineer at Simula, I have been written a lot of code.
-My preferred language is with no doubt [python](https://www.python.org), a langunge which I had almost never used before I started my PhD.
+My preferred language is with no doubt [python](https://www.python.org), a language which I had almost never used before I started my PhD.

 Here you will find posts about the software and toolboxes that I have